GoogleChrome/web.dev/src/site/content/en/mini-apps/programming-the-mini-app-way/index.md

 ## What has worked well for mini apps

-In this chapter, I want to look at lessons I learned from researching mini apps from a Web developer's point of view, or answer the question what does it mean to develop the mini app way.
+In this chapter, I want to look at lessons I learned from researching mini apps from a web developer's point of view, or answer the question what does it mean to develop the mini app way.

 ## Components

 Rather than reinvent the wheel and make developers build yet another implementation of common UI paradigms like tabs, accordions, carousels, etc., mini apps just ship with a default selection of components that is extensible in case you need more.
-On the Web, there are likewise many options, some of which I have listed in the [chapter on mini app components](/mini-app-components/#web-components).
+On the web, there are likewise many options, some of which I have listed in the [chapter on mini app components](/mini-app-components/#web-components).
-In an ideal world, component libraries on the Web were built in a way that you could mix them freely.
+In an ideal world, component libraries on the web were built in a way that you could mix them freely.
 In practice, too many times, there is a certain lock-in regarding a design system you need to buy in to when you use a component, or the component library is distributed in a way that it is all or nothing, but no individual components can be easily added to a project.
 There are, however, atomic components that you can use in isolation, or libraries like [generic-components](https://github.com/thepassle/generic-components)